-A. Correct.
-"Ideas" is con

-B. The word "theories" means systems or lucas intended to explain something, not plans.

-- C. The word "theories" means systems of ideas intended to explain something, not pictures. - D. The word "theories" means systems of ideas intended to explain something, not questions.
+- A. Correct.
+"Ideas" is correct because the word "theories" means systems of ideas intended to explain something. - B. The word "theories" means systems of ideas intended to explain something, not plans. - C. The word "theories" means systems of ideas intended to explain something, not pictures. - D. The word "theories" means systems of ideas intended to explain something, not questions.